-- 10. If a patient has been loaded into the ambulance prior to additional crew arrival(s), at least one additional crew will inquire with the transporting paramedic if they can be of assistance. - 11.
+- 7. If the transporting agency paramedic (if the call type and/or patient condition indicates need for paramedic assignment and scope of practice care) is first on-scene, as soon as it is clinically practical, the transporting agency paramedic will brief subsequent arriving professionals on assessment and treatment of the patient(s) and assign tasks consistent with treatment protocols. - 8.
+Avoid unnecessarily repeating questions to the patient that have been answered. - 9.
+All personnel will assist each other in every possible way (i.e. moving/gathering of equipment, lifting and movement of stretcher). - 10.
+Once charge of patient care is appropriately transferred, a confirmatory patient assessment by the transporting agency paramedic may be necessary.
+As a routine practice, such reassessments should not delay ongoing care and/or timely transport.
+Transport should not be delayed or interrupted for patient care documentation. - 11.
+If a patient has been loaded into the ambulance prior to additional crew arrival(s), at least one additional crew will inquire with the transporting agency paramedic (if the call type and/or patient condition indicates need for paramedic assignment and scope of practice care) if they can be of assistance. - 12.
 All personnel will work cooperatively and in a professional manner to ensure ongoing high quality of patient care.
-If any EMS personnel on-scene believes patient condition requires additional support, including accompanying the patient during transport, this shall be discussed with the transporting paramedic. - 12.
-The transport crew will accept response cancellations from EMR crew's on-scene when clinically appropriate.
-Conversely if EMR personnel are informed by the on-scene transporting crew that no clinical assistance is required the EMR units will cancel their response, unless non-clinical scene characteristics dictate a continued response. - 13.
+If any EMS personnel on-scene believes patient condition requires additional support, including accompanying the patient during transport, this shall be discussed with the transporting agency paramedic (if the call type and/or patient condition indicates need for paramedic assignment and scope of practice care).. - 13.
+The transport agency crew will accept response cancellations from non-transport agency crew on-scene when clinically appropriate.
+Conversely if non-transport agency personnel are informed by the on-scene transporting agency crew that no clinical assistance is required the non-transporting agency units will cancel their response, unless non-clinical scene characteristics dictate a continued response. - 14.
+In the case of a BLS 911 upgrade to an ALS/Paramedic level call, the paramedic who receives report will perform a physical examination and assessment prior to making decisions regarding final disposition.
+As a reminder, once a BLS 911 upgrade to ALS/Paramedic assignment has been made, the paramedic may not "downgrade" the call back to BLS 911 for non-paramedic transport or refusal of care by non-paramedic. - 15.
 The EMS System for Metropolitan Oklahoma City and Tulsa supports the National Incident Management System guidelines, even in single patient encounters.
 Be familiar with NIMS (See Protocol 15A: Multiple Patient Scenes/Mass Casualty Event Concepts) and be able to utilize when indicated.